Doctoral Training at the Faculty of Education - Application Instructions

 - the sufficiency of the supervision resources and the expertise of the supervisor for the research theme proposed in the application

 - the suitability of the research for the doctoral programme.

 The study right will not be granted if the applicant does not meet the conditions of the selection criteria or if the applicant does not fit in the set quotas in comparison.

 Those carrying out postgraduate studies elsewhere must present a reason for transferring to the Faculty of Education of the University of Turku in their application.
 In addition, a written consent from a previous supervisor is required.
 Otherwise, applying for the postgraduate studies is carried out in compliance with the normal selection criteria and practices decided by the faculty.
 A student can have only one study right for a doctoral degree in the University of Turku at a time.

 The Steering Committee of the Doctoral Programme handles the applications and organises the student selection.
 The Faculty’s Vice Dean in charge of research approves the new students on the basis of the Steering Committee’s proposition.
 The applicant receives a notice on the decision personally.
 The unfavourable decision includes the grounds for the rejection and appeal instructions.

-The next application period is 1-20 March, 2019.
-In this application period, you may apply for a right to study a doctoral degree at the Faculty of Education, University of Turku.
+The next application period is 2-20 September, 2019.
+In this application period, you may apply for a right to study a doctoral degree at the Faculty of Education, University of Turku and/or fixed-term Doctoral Candidate position.
 The right to study is applied by filling in an electronic form and attaching the required additional documents into the electronic application form.

-Below there is a link to the Call for Applications which includes more detailed instructions for the application, the list of required attachments and a link to the electronic application form.
+The Call for Applications includes more detailed instructions for the application, the list of required attachments and a link to the electronic application form.
 The application form will be available during the application period.